 Dental Implants Can Help

-This is part of what FOY Dentures® was designed to do: correct the bite relationship between the upper and lower jaw to create a more attractive appearance.
-People with overbites can find relief with FOY® Dentures and finally achieve the comfortable bite they deserve.
+In fact, this is part of what FOY® Dentures were designed to do: correct the bite relationship between the upper and lower jaw to create a more attractive appearance.

 Of course, even with dental implants, there is a limit to what dentures can do.
 If your upper jaw is significantly larger than your lower jaw, or if your lower jaw is badly retruded, you may need a more invasive intervention, possibly surgery.